Bridiro/plato/README.md

 ## Goals

 - Strong static typing
-- Compiled directly to machine code (no C backend)
+- Compiled directly to LLVM (no C backend)
 - Simple and readable syntax
 - Fast compilation and execution
 - Designed to grow gradually in complexity